IgorSokoloff/credit_scoring_via_logistic_regression/README.md

 # credit_scoring_via_logistic_regression

-Here I store the project which I have done diring the 5th term at MIPT.
+Here I store the project which I did on the 5th term at MIPT.